-Washington, D.C – September 25, 2019 – An analysis of the demographics of the current Veterinary Medical College Application Service (VMCAS) applicant pool compared against existing Census Bureau Data suggests that a great deal of work remains to be done to diversify the profession, according to the Association of American Veterinary Medical Colleges (AAVMC).
+Washington, D.C – September 25, 2019 – An analysis of the demographics of the current Veterinary Medical College Application Service (VMCAS) applicant pool compared against existing Census Bureau Data suggests that a great deal of work remains to be done to diversify the profession, according to the American Association of Veterinary Medical Colleges (AAVMC).

 View a demographic chart of the applicant pool here.